thoka/java2python/README.md

     tools/parse-java --preserve-comments -i contrib/python/test/bigtest.java | tools/pp-java2py
     tools/parse-java --preserve-comments -i contrib/python/test/bigtest.java | contrib/python/fixcomments.py | tools/pp-java2py

+## python AST transformations

+The stratego toolchain is build out of modules, which can be chained together by piping.
+As demonstrated by the third example above, python scripts can step in, to change the java AST.

 ## TODO
 Write and collect example java files with supposed translations.